XRP price climbs, volume dips

-The top gainers of the last 24 hours are Aave, Pendle and Curve DAO Token and the top losers are Pyth Network, DeXe and Nexo.
+The top gainers of the last 24 hours are Worldcoin, Hyperliquid and Four and the top losers are Walrus, Sui and official Trump.

 Cryptocurrency prices FAQs